Allium cernuum

 Allium cernuum, known as nodding onion or lady's leek, is a perennial plant in the genus Allium.
 It grows in open areas in North America.

 Description

 Allium cernuum is a herbaceous perennial growing from an unsheathed elongated conical bulb which gradually tapers directly into several keeled (thin and flat) grass-like leaves, 2-4 mm in width.
 Each mature bulb bears a single flowering stem, which terminates in a downward nodding umbel of white or rose, campanulate (bell-shaped) flowers that bloom in July and August.
 The flowers are arranged into downward facing umbels and each flower is about 5 mm across, pink or white with yellow pollen and yellow anthers.
 A. cernuum does not have bulblets in the inflorescence.
 The flowers mature into spherical crested fruits which later split open to reveal the dark shiny seeds.

 Similar species

-In addition to other species of Allium, wild garlic, field garlic, and wild leek look similar.
-Any onion-like plant which lacks the expected odor should be suspect of being a similar-looking poisonous species, namely deathcamas.
+In addition to other species of Allium, wild garlic, field garlic, and wild leek look similar, as well as other onion-looking poisonous species, such as deathcamas, which lacks the expected onion odor.